-Prior to the consummation of HL's initial business combination, Where the rights attaching to shares are set out in Parent's M&A, any on the resolution regardless of how many actually vote or abstain. general meeting of the holders of that class, sanctions the variation.
-Following the consummation of HL's initial business combination, changes in the rights attaching to the ordinary shares require the approval by way of resolution of only a majority of those outstanding ordinary shares attending at the meeting and actually voting in respect of such resolution.
+Prior to the consummation of HL's initial business combination, changes Where the rights attaching to shares are set out in Parent's M&A, any changes many actually vote or abstain.
+Following the consummation of HL's initial sanctions the variation. business combination, changes in the rights attaching to the ordinary shares require the approval by way of resolution of only a majority of those outstanding ordinary shares attending at the meeting and actually voting in respect of such resolution.